linrongbin16/lin.vim/README.md

 Key mappings are configured with prefix char `c` after `<space>`.

 - `<space>cs` 🄽 - search symbols by `:CocFzfList symbols`.
-Notice coc-fzf's symbols only work on NeoVIM, it fallback to `:CocList symbols` on VIM.
+Notice coc-fzf's symbols only work on neovim, it fallback to `:CocList symbols` on vim.
 - `<space>cd` 🄽 - search diagnostics by `:CocFzfList diagnostics`.
 - `<space>co` 🄽 - search outline/tags by `:CocFzfList outline`.
 - `<space>cc` 🄽 - search commands by `:CocFzfList commands`.